ziglang/zig/doc/langref.md

 if there is not one specified, invokes the one provided in `std/special/panic.zig`.

-### @bitcast(comptime DestType: type, value: var) -> DestType
+### @ptrcast(comptime DestType: type, value: var) -> DestType

-Transmutes memory from one type to another without changing any bits.
+Converts a pointer of one type to a pointer of another type.
-The source and destination types must have the same size.
-This function can be used to, for example, reinterpret a pointer, or convert a `f32` to a `u32`.